vanshik0027/reactJS_app/README.md

-# Getting Started with Create React App
+# Todo List React Application

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a simple Todo List application built with React.
+It allows users to add, delete, and manage their daily tasks.
+The project was bootstrapped with Create React App.

+## Features

+- Add new todos with a title and description.
+- Delete existing todos.
+- Navigate between the home page and an about page using React Router.

 ## Available Scripts